 - Glacier Queer Alliance – Flathead Valley – glacierqueeralliance.org

 Print versions of the Montana Trans Health Resource Guide are also available at no cost at many healthcare centers and LGBTQ+ community centers throughout Montana.

 Often, medications are difficult for individuals of gender diversity to access, and as many insurance companies more often than not do not cover many of the costs associated with transition, including but not limited to medication.

 For this reason, we want to provide you with the knowledge and know how to get your medications for a reasonable price.

 Our resource guide lists pharmacies which we have found to be inclusive and friendly, in addition to providing reasonably priced medications, as well as resources for those who cannot afford their medications.

-In order to discuss post-op sexual activities and risk factors, we need an understanding of what genital realignment surgery (GRS) entails.
-GRS comes in many packages—some people opt for the full range of “top” and “bottom” procedures, while others pick and choose according to their priorities and needs.
-Below is a chart providing very basic information on GRS procedures, including healing times and post-op concerns.
+In order to discuss post-op sexual activities and risk factors, we need an understanding of what genital confirmation surgery (GCS) entails.
+GCS comes in many packages—some people opt for the full range of “top” and “bottom” procedures, while others pick and choose according to their priorities and needs.
+Below is a chart providing very basic information on GCS procedures, including healing times and post-op concerns.

 If you are HIV-negative, we highly encourage you to speak with your provider about PrEP to help keep you HIV-negative.